Hamish-Cam/HuntingPressure/data_analysis/eBird/abundance_mapping/README.md

 Following the steps outlined here, after having completed the preprocessing steps, will result in a relative abundance map for the users species of choice.
 In addition, various plots are generated to help the user visualise the characteristics for their specific species of interest.

 The *get_abundance.R* script is the main code for preprocessing the data and should not need to be altered by the user (unless the model behaviour or characteristics of a given species are very different to most).
-The *abun_config.R* script contains variables that the user should alter depending on the experiments they wish to carry out.
+The *config.R* script contains variables that the user should alter depending on the experiments they wish to carry out.

 # Required Data